|Academic Profile |

 Aside to research, Elison enjoys teaching and interacting with students.
-She received the Divisional Teaching Excellence Award (in 2013 and 2016), and was also nominated for the Teacher of the Year Award (in 2015 and 2016).
-In addition, Elison has been nominated for the prestigious Nanyang Education Award.
+She was the recipient of the Nanyang Education Award in 2017, as well as the Divisional Teaching Excellence Award (2013, 2016).
+Elison has also nominated for the Nanyang Education Award (2013, 2016, 2018) and the Teacher of the Year Award (2015, 2016).

 Visit Elison's Google Scholar page at: http://bit.ly/googlescholar_ElisonLim

 - The role of socialization agents in adolescents' responses to mobile marketing: A consumer socialization perspective